danzeeeman/Code-Toolkit-Python.A.Fa24/01_Week_2.md

 More importantly I want you to take away this:

 The communication channel used to communicate any message shapes the message itself.
 So if you see a instagram ad that ad was manufactured to get _you_ to click it.
-That promoted tweet was crafted to get you to pay attention to it.
-That TikTok, was engineered to be captivating.
-Remember that the way a message is communicated influences the design of the message itself.
+That promoted 288 Character xheet was crafted to get you to pay attention to it.
+That TikTok, was engineered to be captivating for the first 7 seconds.
+Remember that the way a message is communicated influences the design and execution of the message itself.

-Continuing Education in Media Studies read [Manufacturing Consent by Edward S. Herman and Noam Chomsky](/pdfs/Manufacturing%20Consent%20%5BThe%20Political%20Economy%20Of%20The%20Mass%20Media%5D.pdf) and write a short essay on the _Propaganda Model_ (this will replace 2 missed coding homeworks)
+Continuing Education in Media Studies read [Manufacturing Consent by Edward S. Herman and Noam Chomsky](/pdfs/Manufacturing%20Consent%20%5BThe%20Political%20Economy%20Of%20The%20Mass%20Media%5D.pdf) and write a short (2-6 pages double-spaced ~2500-5000 words) essay on the _Propaganda Model_ (this will replace 2 missed coding homeworks if you are struggling with homeworks)

 # Part 2 :: Introductory Beep Boops